-4..1.3 The wet-bulb sleeve
+4.3.1.3 The wet-bulb sleeve

 The wet bulb usually has a cotton wick, or similar fabric, fitting closely around the sensing element in order to maintain an even covering of water, which is either applied directly or by some form of capillary feed from a reservoir.
-The wick commonly takes the form of a sleeve that has a good fit around the bulb and extends at least 2 cm up the stem of the thermometer.
+The wick commonly takes the form of a sleeve that has a good fit around the bulb and extends at least 2 cm up the stem of the thermometer in order to give extended cooling, to reduce stem conduction.
 Distilled water should be used for the wet bulb.

 The fabric used to cover the wet bulb should be thin but closely woven.
+Where the supplier offers a wick designed for the size of the thermometers, this should be used.
 Before installation, it should be washed thoroughly in an aqueous solution of sodium bicarbonate (NaHCO3), at a dilution of 5 g per litre, and rinsed several times in distilled water.
-Alternatively, a solution of pure detergent in water may be used.
+Alternatively, boiling in a dilute solution of pure detergent in water may be used, followed by boiling in distilled water.
+Great care should be exercised in handling the clean sleeve or wick to prevent contamination from hands, for example by using tweezers that have been cleaned, or clean plastic residue-free gloves.

 The proper management of the wet bulb is particularly important.
-Any visible contamination of the wick or the wet-bulb sleeve should be considered an absolute indication of the necessity for its replacementbservers should be encouraged to change the wet-bulb sleeve and wick at least once a week for all psychrometers that are continuously exposed.
+Any visible contamination of the wick or the wet-bulb sleeve should be considered an absolute indication of the necessity for its immediate replacement.
+Otherwise, observers should be encouraged to change the wet-bulb sleeve and wick at least once a week for all psychrometers that are continuously exposed.
 At places near the sea and in dusty or industrialized districts it may be necessary to replace these items more frequently.
 The water supply should be checked frequently and replaced or replenished as required.

 Under hot, dry conditions, it can be an advantage to wet the covering with water from a porous vessel.
 This will cause the water to be pre-cooled by evaporation from the porous surface.
 The vessel should be kept in the shade, but not in the immediate vicinity of the psychrometer.